javirudolph/mossmat/Rmds/EDA_clean_master.md

 obtained by subtracting the “noise”, therefore negative values just mean that the sample has mostly noise, and not that specific compound.

+When we look at these other days, most of them have the same range in variation, except for May 25 and May 29, which might indicate some other issues here and perhaps we should consider what happened these days and whether or not we should keep them for the analysis.

 ``` r
 voc_raw %>%
   filter(Date.PTR != "30-May") %>%